adrianhall/apps-on-azure-blog/_posts/2024/10/2024-10-08-datasync-part1.md

 mermaid: true
 ---

 This article is the first in a series of articles about the [Datasync Community Toolkit][toolkit], which is a set of open source libraries for building client-server applications where the application data is available offline.
 Unlike, for example, Firebase or AWS AppSync (which are two competitors in this space), the Datasync Community Toolkit allows you to connect to any database, use any authentication, and provides robust authorization rules.
-You implement each side of the application (client and server) using .NET - ASP.NET Core Web APIs on the server side, and any .NET client technology (including WPF, WinUI, and MAUI) on the client side.
+You implement each side of the application (client and server) using .NET - [ASP.NET Core Web APIs](https://learn.microsoft.com/training/modules/build-web-api-aspnet-core/) on the server side, and any .NET client technology (including [WPF](https://wpf-tutorial.com/), [WinUI](https://learn.microsoft.com/windows/apps/winui/winui3/) and [MAUI](https://dotnet.microsoft.com/apps/maui)) on the client side.

 ## What's the point of datasync?